High-speed Simulation of POOSL Models with Rotalumis

 Rotalumis is a high-speed execution engine for POOSL models.
 This execution engine simulates POOSL models conform the formal semantics.
 If you wonder what Rotalumis actually stands for, try reading it backwards.

 Rotalumis can be used as a standalone simulator for POOSL.
 There is also an Integrated Development Environment for POOSL that uses Rotalumis in the back-end.
-It is developed by TNO-ESI.
+It is developed by ESI (TNO).
 It supports graphical modelling, interactive simulaton and debugging.
-It can be freely used and is available from the following location, PooslIDE.
+It can be freely used and is available from the following location: PooslIDE.

-To get the latest development version, we provide a Eclipse repository:
+To manually install the latest version, we provide two Eclipse repositories:

 If you are unsure which version of Rotalumis to use, you are probably looking for the Release version.

 Using Rotalumis from the commandline

 The Rotalumis binary can be used directly from the commandline without using the

 PooslIDE frontend.
 To see all available options, check the output of